 ABOUT KEN PERROTTE

 Thanks for checking in.
-It's hard to believe this "weblog" is now in its third year.
+It's hard to believe this "weblog" is now in its fourth year.
 I hope you love and value the outdoors, travel, great food and drink, and the people you meet during these pursuits, as much as I do.
 In many ways, it's my own embodiment of the "pursuit of happiness" America's Founding Fathers envisioned.

 I grew up in northern Vermont, but traveled the country, and much of the world, over nearly 35 years serving in our Department of Defense, first in the active duty Air Force and then as a civilian employee of the Air Force, Army, and a Defense Agency.